me-hacker001/Real_Python/README.md

 # Real_Python
 This is for begginers coder and some meture coder of python .
 This help your for simple coding by many types of example of Python.
-Like Python Calculator, upto 10 games, upto 20 types of Virus, Bomber(SMS,CALL,MAIL),Encryption-Decryption, Create_QR code, install anything by link, know your exact time from birth to this and many more.......
+Like Python modern Calculator, upto 10 games, upto 20 types of Virus, Bomber(SMS,CALL,MAIL),Encryption-Decryption, Create_QR code, install anything by link, know your exact time from birth to this and many more.......
 # List of Basic Python-Example
 - Calculator
 - Funny And Dangerous .bat and .vbs Virus